MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/tenant-wide-setup-for-increased-security.md

 These articles and guides provide additional prescriptive information for securing your Microsoft 365 environment:

-- [Microsoft security guidance for political campaigns, nonprofits, and other agile organizations](microsoft-security-guidance-for-political-campaigns-nonprofits-and-other-agile-o.md) (you can use these recommendation in any environment, especially cloud-only environments)
+- [Microsoft security guidance for political campaigns, nonprofits, and other agile organizations](microsoft-security-guidance-for-political-campaigns-nonprofits-and-other-agile-o.md) (you can use these recommendations in any environment, especially cloud-only environments)

 - [Recommended security policies and configurations for identities and devices](microsoft-365-policies-configurations.md) (these recommendations include help for AD FS environments)